Last updated on 8 November 2017

-You may share and embed OECD material, in whole or in part, when the option is available (e.g. charts and read-only files denoted by the icon) without the need to request permission from the OECD.
+You are not allowed to post PDF files of OECD Material on any Internet or intranet sites, but you may share and embed OECD Material, in whole or in part, whenever the option is available (i.e. charts and read-only files denoted by the icon) without the need to request permission from the OECD.

 Users at institutions that subscribe to OECD iLibrary should consult the specific terms and additional rights that apply at http://www.oecd-ilibrary.org/about/terms.

 Except where additional restrictions apply as stated above, You can extract from, download, copy, adapt, print, distribute, share and embed Data for any purpose, even for commercial use.
 You must give appropriate credit to the OECD by using the citation associated with the relevant Data, or, if no specific citation is available, You must cite the source information using the following format: OECD (year), (dataset name),(data source) DOI or URL (accessed on (date)).
 When sharing or licensing work created using the Data, You agree to include the same acknowledgment requirement in any sub-licenses that You grant, along with the requirement that any further sub-licensees do the same.

 Availability of Data

 The availability of the Data is contingent upon the availability of the OECD’s corresponding resources, whose capacity is subject to change at any time.
 The OECD may monitor your use of the Data and reserves the right, at its sole discretion and without limitation, to modify the amount of Data You may request in a single query, to modify the number of queries You may make over a specified time, to remove certain Data and to alter the file formats in which Data are available.

 OECD Application Programming Interfaces (APIs)